Alfred Gruenther: Bridge expert

 Being a bridge practitioner, Gruenther published several books on the subject, including Duplicate Contract Complete: A Guide to Playing in and Conducting All Duplicate Bridge Contests, and served as a referee at bridge national tournaments.
 In 1931, he refereed the Culbertson-Lenz bridge championship in New York City which was dubbed by the press as "The Bridge Battle of the Century".
 After the West Point superintendent received a complaint about a full-time officer spending nights at bridge tournament, he audited Gruenther's 8 a.m. class.
 The Superintendent reported to his superiors that, "If I could be certain that being a bridge referee would have the same salutary effect on all the Military Academy's instructors as it has had on Lt.
 Gruenther, I would demand that they all become bridge referees in their spare time.
 I have never seen a finer chemistry instructor than Lt.
 Gruenther."
 Gruenther was considered the best bridge player in the U.S. Army, and was Dwight D. Eisenhower's favorite partner.
 Eisenhower was playing bridge when, in 1948, President Truman telephoned him to ask him to take the post of head of NATO, in Paris.
 On returning to the table, he was asked who he would appoint as his second-in-command.
 "Well, I ought to take Bedell Smith, but I think I'll take Gruenther because he's the better bridge player".
 He was an honorary member of the National Laws Commission of the American Contract Bridge League.
-He served as honorary president of the World Bridge Federation 1958-78.
+He served as honorary president of the World Bridge Federation 1958–78.

 Recognition

 Gen. Eisenhower characterized Gruenther as "one of the ablest all-around officers, civilian or military, I have encountered."
-Gruenther served with distinction as staff officer in U.S. military operations in the Mediterranean theater of World War II in 1942-1945, and as supreme Allied commander in Europe, during the Cold War in 1953-1956.
+Gruenther served with distinction as staff officer in U.S. military operations in the Mediterranean theater of World War II in 1942–1945, and as supreme Allied commander in Europe, during the Cold War in 1953–1956.

 In 1952, Gruenther became the youngest four-star general in U.S. history He is also sometimes credited to be the youngest major general in the U.S. Army in World War II, but that distinction belongs to James M. Gavin, who, as commander of the 82nd Airborne Division, was promoted to major general at the age of 37.

-Gruenther was featured on the cover of Time magazine on February 6, 1956.
-He appeared as a guest on the February 10, 1957, episode of the popular TV quiz show What's My Line and on the March 10, 1957, episode of Meet the Press.Meet the Press: Sunday, March 10, 1957, with Guest General Alfred M. Gruenther.
-St. Paul, Minn: 3 MIM Press Co, 1972.
+Gruenther was featured on the cover of Time magazine on 6 February 1956.
+He appeared as a guest on the 10 February 1957, episode of the popular TV quiz show What's My Line and on the 10 March 1957, episode of Meet the Press.